Back to lessons

 How targeted advertising works

-Digital advertising is no longer broadcast — it is precisely targeted based on your browsing history, location, app usage, purchase history, and inferred preferences.
+Digital advertising is precisely targeted based on your browsing history, location, app usage, purchase history, and inferred preferences.
 A 17-year-old in Durham interested in sneakers, gaming, and music will see entirely different ads than a 45-year-old in Charlotte interested in gardening and retirement planning.

-This targeting makes advertising more effective because messages are matched to likely receptive audiences.
-It also means the products you see advertised are not a neutral window on what's available — they are a curated selection designed specifically to create desire in you based on what the algorithm predicts you're likely to buy.
+The products you see advertised are not a neutral window on what's available.
+They are a curated selection designed to create desire in you based on what the algorithm predicts you're likely to buy.

 Social media and influencer marketing

-The psychological mechanism: people trust recommendations from people they perceive as similar to themselves or as aspirational figures they admire.
-This makes influencer marketing often more effective than traditional advertising — the persuasion feels personal even when it is commercial.
+The reason it works: people trust recommendations from people they perceive as similar to themselves or as aspirational figures they admire.
+The persuasion feels personal even when it is commercial.

 Consumer Sovereignty

 Consumer sovereignty is the economic principle that consumers ultimately control markets by choosing what to buy.
 Advertising tries to shape these choices, but consumers retain the power to evaluate, delay, and decline.
-Practical exercises in consumer sovereignty: waiting 24 hours before any purchase over $50, asking "would I buy this without having seen the ad?", and distinguishing between a genuine need, a want you've considered carefully, and a desire created by exposure to advertising.
+Practical exercises: wait 24 hours before any purchase over $50, ask "would I buy this without having seen the ad?", and distinguish between a genuine need, a want you've considered carefully, and a desire created by advertising exposure.

-Create friction in purchasing: Remove saved payment methods, unsubscribe from marketing emails, turn off push notifications from shopping apps.
-Making purchases slightly harder prevents impulse decisions driven by advertising.
+Create friction: Remove saved payment methods, unsubscribe from marketing emails, turn off push notifications from shopping apps.
+Making purchases slightly harder prevents impulse decisions.

 Recognize the trigger: Notice when you feel sudden urgency, desire, or inadequacy after consuming media.
 These emotional reactions are often advertising-induced rather than genuine needs.